-- 4. Consistent with this Agreement, and in accordance with 45 CFR 164.502(e)(1)(ii) and 164.308(b)(2), ensure that any agents (including contractors and subcontractors), analysts, and others that create, receive, maintain, or transmit protected health information on behalf of the business associate, enter into a business associate agreement with any subcontractors to agree in writing to be bound by the same restrictions, conditions, and requirements that apply to it with respect to such information. - a.
-Document such disclosures of PHI and information related to such disclosures as would be required for DHS to respond to a request by an individual for an accounting of disclosures of PHI in accordance with 45 C.F.R. § 164.528. - b.
-Mitigate, to the extent practicable, any harmful effects known to it of a use, disclosure, or breach of security with respect to protected information by it in violation of this Agreement. - c.
-In accordance with HIPAA, upon obtaining knowledge of a breach or violation by a subcontractor, take appropriate steps to cure the breach or end the violation, and if such steps are unsuccessful, terminate the agreement. - d.
-Not use or disclose PHI in a manner that would violate Subpart E of 45 C.F.R.
+- 4.3 Report to DHS any privacy or security incident regarding the information of which it becomes aware, including breaches of unsecured protected health information as required at 45 CFR 164.410.
+For purposes of this Agreement, "Security incident" means the attempted or successful unauthorized access, use, disclosure, modification, or destruction of information or interference with system operations in an information system.
+"Privacy incident" means violation of the Minnesota Government Data Practices Act (MGDPA) and/or the HIPAA Privacy Rule (45 C.F.R.
+Part 164, Subpart E), including, but not limited to, improper and/or unauthorized use or disclosure of protected information, and incidents in which the confidentiality of the information maintained by it has been breached.
+This report must be in writing and sent to DHS not more than 7 days after learning of such non-permitted use or disclosure.
+Such a report will at least: (1) Identify the nature of the non-permitted use or disclosure; (2) Identify the PHI used or disclosed; (3) Identify who made the non-permitted use or disclosure and who received the non-permitted or violating disclosure; (4) Identify what corrective action was taken or will be taken to prevent further nonpermitted uses or disclosures; (5) Identify what was done or will be done to mitigate any deleterious effect of the non-permitted use or disclosure; and (6) Provide such other information, including any written documentation, as DHS may reasonably request. - 4.4 Consistent with this Agreement, and in accordance with 45 CFR 164.502(e)(1)(ii) and 164.308(b)(2), ensure that any agents (including contractors and subcontractors), analysts, and others that create, receive, maintain, or transmit protected health information on behalf of the business associate, enter into a business associate agreement with any subcontractors to agree in writing to be bound by the same restrictions, conditions, and requirements that apply to it with respect to such information. - 4.4.1 Document such disclosures of PHI and information related to such disclosures as would be required for DHS to respond to a request by an individual for an accounting of disclosures of PHI in accordance with 45 C.F.R. § 164.528. - 4.4.2 Mitigate, to the extent practicable, any harmful effects known to it of a use, disclosure, or breach of security with respect to protected information by it in violation of this Agreement. - 4.4.3 In accordance with HIPAA, upon obtaining knowledge of a breach or violation by a subcontractor, take appropriate steps to cure the breach or end the violation, and if such steps are unsuccessful, terminate the agreement. - 4.4.4 Not use or disclose PHI in a manner that would violate Subpart E of 45 C.F.R.
 Part 164 if done by DHS.

-III.
-Additional Business Associate Duties.
+5. Additional Business Associate Duties.